usgs/waterdata_labs/content/connector.md

   - Connector
 ---

-The NWISWeb Tableau Data Connector provides USGS Water data and an accompanying Tableau schema for each parameter for each site, including geographic coordinates and datetimes for each observation.
-When invoking this system through the Tableau web data connector option, the data is automatically loaded into Tableau in the format specified by the generated schema.
+# NWISWeb Tableau Web Data Connector

+- How to use the NWISWeb Tableau Web Data Connector This system requires a desktop Tableau client.
+To use this system, first install a Tableau desktop client on your PC then enter the URL for this page under the web data connector option in the connect menu.
+Details of the constraints imposed by the database that feeds this tool are available here.

+- Who is this system designed for ?
 This system is designed for users of the Tableau software who want to seamlessly integrate USGS Water data into their analytics operations.
 This system is open to the public.

-The NWISWeb Tableau Data Connector requires a desktop Tableau client.
-To use this system, first install a Tableau desktop client on your PC then enter the URL for this page under the web data connector option in the connect menu.
-Details of the constraints imposed by the database that feeds this tool are available here.
+- What does this system provide ?
+This system provides USGS Water data and an accompanying Tableau schema for each parameter for each site, including geographic coordinates and datetimes for each observation.
+When invoking this system through the Tableau web data connector option, the data is automatically loaded into Tableau in the format specified by the generated schema.